Loading...

 • Ordway - arts exploration

-• Phillips Eye Institute - provides screenings and glasses for students
+• Phillips Eye Institute

 • Playworks - supports school Positive Behavior and Intervention Supports (PBIS)

-• Science Museum of Minnesota - science enrichment
+• Science Museum of Minnesota

-• Walker Arts Center - arts exploration
+• Walker Art Center - arts exploration

 • 3M - material support for students and classrooms